conala-corpus/conala-corpus.github.io/README.md

 This dataset contains 2,563 high-quality natural language intent and source code snippet pairs in Python.
 The dataset is further split into 2,063 examples for training and 500 examples for testing, respectively.

 The train/test splits are stored in `json` format.
-An example is:
+Some examples in the dataset are:

 ```
 {